Free Sets in Planar Graphs: History and Applications: Graph Classes with Large Free Sets

 \citet{DBLP:conf/wg/RavskyV11} show that a construction based on the Barnette-Bos\'ak-Lederberg graph produces triangulations of treewidth at most $8$ whose largest free set has size $o(n)$. \citet{dalozzo.dujmovic.ea:drawing} observe that the recursive construction based on Tutte's counterexample to Tait's Conjecture \cite{tutte:on} leads to a triangulation of treewidth at most $5$ whose largest free set has size $O(n^{0.9941})$.

-\citet{cano.toth.ea:upper} also use upper bounds on the circumference of cubic triconnected planar graphs, along with the Erd\H{o}s-Szekeres Theorem to show that $\fix_\mathcal{G}(n)\in O(n^{0.4948})$.

-Since not all planar graphs have linear size free sets, we first consider the subclasses of planar graphs that do admit such large free sets (in \cref{sec:linear}).
+Next, we begin by considering the subclasses of planar graphs that do admit linear-size free sets (in \cref{sec:linear}).
 We then study general planar graphs (in \cref{sec:planar}).
-The relationship between these two key graph parameters (largest free set and circumference) is then used to obtain strong bounds for bounded-degree planar graphs (in \cref{sec:degree}).
+The relationship between the largest free sets and the circumference is then used to obtain strong bounds for bounded-degree planar graphs (in \cref{sec:degree}).